Published September 29, 2020 || Updated October 22, 2020

 - Physical — working with my hands — farm, woodshop, outdoor maintenance

-- Mental-lite — predominantly desk work — email, computer work, real estate, freelance editing
+- Miscellanea — everything else — in my case, predominantly desk work: email, computer work, real estate, freelance editing

 - Life — everything else — rest and relaxation, family stuff, dinner, a movie perhaps, reading, whatever

 I think combining like-activities will be more productive.
-I will continue to use my bullet journal for planning out my days, weeks, and months, but really try to focus on looking ahead and honoring the blocks of time dedicated to each category of work.
+I will continue to use my bullet journal for planning out my days, weeks, and months, while also attempting to honor the blocks of time dedicated to each category of work.

 Now let's align blocks of time to those categories . . .